 Dr. BONG Youngshik is a Visiting Research Fellow at the Asan Institute for Policy Studies.
 Previously, Dr. Bong was an assistant professor in the School of International Service at American University in Washington, D.C.
 He was also a Freeman Post-doctoral Fellow at Wellesley College and an assistant professor of Korean Studies at Williams College.
 His research interests include the interplay between nationalism and security issues such as historical and territorial issues in East Asia, anti-Americanism, and the ROK-US Alliance.
 He is the author of “Past Is Still Present: The San Francisco System and a Multilateral Security Regime in East Asia,” Korea Observer (2010) and co-editor of Japan in Crisis: What It Will Take for Japan to Rise Again? (with T.J.
 Pempel, The Asan Institute for Policy Studies, 2012).
 Dr. Bong received his B.A. in political science from Yonsei University and his M.A. and Ph.D. in political science from the University of Pennsylvania.

-Dr. J. James KIM is the director of the Asan Institute for Policy Studies in Washington, DC and research fellow in the American Politics and Policy Program at the Asan Institute for Policy Studies (Seoul).
+Dr. J. James KIM is the director of the Asan Institute for Policy Studies in Washington, DC and senior fellow of the Center for American Politics and Policy at the Asan Institute for Policy Studies (Seoul).
 He is also a lecturer in the Executive Master of Public Administration program at Columbia University.
 Previously, Dr. Kim was an assistant professor of political science at the California State Polytechnic University (Pomona).
 He also served as a summer research associate at the RAND Corporation and as a statistical consultant for the Institute for Social and Economic Research and Planning at the School of International and Public Affairs in Columbia University.
 His primary research interests include political economy, energy, security, public opinion, democracy, methodology, and media.
 Dr. Kim received a B.S. and M.S. in industrial and labor relations from Cornell University and an M.Phil. and Ph.D. in political science from Columbia University.